embedly/embedly-docs/extract/features/images.rst

 Images and Dominant Colors
 ==========================

-The ``images`` object contains a list of, at most,
-5 images that Embedly found while processing the URL.
+The ``Extract`` response contains the ``images`` object which is a list of, at most, 5 images that Embedly found while processing the URL.
 Along with the list of images we pull various pieces of information about each image including dimensions, dominant colors, entropy, captions, and size.

 Image Dimensions
 ^^^^^^^^^^^^^^^^